-The WCED called Brundtland (also the Commission) was charged with proposing long-term solutions for bringing about sustainable development and continuing it into the 21st century.
+The WCED (also called the Brundtland Commission) was charged with proposing long-term solutions for bringing about sustainable development and continuing it into the 21st century.
 The Brundtland Report is most often cited for its definition of sustainable development as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 Implicit in this definition are the concept of needs.